lcintron/afit-library-proxy-chrome-extension/README.md

 # ALP (afit-library-proxy)
-ALP is a Google Chrome extension that automatically redirects links to on-line research databases to the AFIT authenticated link for the same site/file.
+ALP is a Google Chrome extension that automatically redirects links of compatible on-line research databases to the AFIT off-campus proxy portal to get full access to the requested content.
 If credentials are stored, automatically logs you in and redirects you to the database entry.
 Login credentials are provied by the AFIT Library strictly for  access to their database proxy and not used for authentication or access to anything else.

 ## Supported Databases
 - IEEE Xplore